gemerden/statemachine/statemachine/docs/tutorial.md

 Notes:
 * The state machine itself is stateless; it does not keep any information about the stateful objects,
 * You can also define the statemachine outside the class and add it in the class definition as class attribute or in the constructor as normal attribute (it is called internally through `self.machine`),
 * Another option is to define the arguments to the state machine constructor as a separate dictionary and use it to contruct the state machine `StateMachine(**state_machine_config)`.
-The configuration can be persisted or sent over a network (This requires callbacks to be defined as strings).
+This configuration can be serialized and persisted or sent over a network (This requires callbacks to be configured as strings).
 * By adding a statemachine to a stateful object in its constructor (instead of using a class attribute), you could use different state machines for objects of the same class.

 ### Basics: Adding triggers